 SOFTWARE REGISTER RESET

 Writing to register 11111 will cause a register reset, resetting all register bits to their default values.
-The device will be held in this reset state until a subsequent register write to any address is completed.
+This reset will last either 2\MCLK periods or until another write is made to the serial interface.

 REGISTER MAP